LimitBreaker98/voice123-project/README.md

 This improvement is **imperative**, as currently the text matching is not guaranteed to reflect exactly which search criteria was used by the backend to filter the Voice Actors for our end customer.

+Additional backend endpoints could be set up if needed.

 - Improved UI of highlighted text

   - The text component of the Voice Actor card behaves inconsistently when the description is short.
-An improvement would be to always guarantee equal Card height relative to other Cards, regardless of text content.
+An improvement would be to always guarantee equal Card height relative to other Cards, regardless of text content length.

 - Caching